What Impact Will iOS14 Have on Digital Advertising?

 These low performing opt-ins rates are what will create the ripple within the industry based on the IDFA not being available to companies within the supply waterfall to claim or show attribution to the advertiser.

-I see this shift within the mobile industry as an opportunity for CTV to continue to thrive, advertisers will be placing their budget into areas where they can track or understand the activity of their paid media campaigns.
+I see this shift within the mobile industry as an opportunity for Connected TV advertising to continue to thrive, advertisers will be placing their budget into areas where they can track or understand the activity of their paid media campaigns.
 Roku, Amazon, Hulu, etc. all have their own IDs and are able to track and allow targeting of their users.
-We’ve seen over the past couple months that Advertisers don’t want to continue to dump their money into Facebook and Youtube and given the pandemic, CTV is a great avenue to shift their budgets.
+We’ve seen over the past couple months that advertisers don’t want to continue to dump their money into Facebook and Youtube and given the pandemic, Connected TV advertising is a great avenue to shift their budgets.

-Even in scenarios, you want to drive an app install on iOS through CTV, IDFA wouldn’t be your primary use of attribution.
+Even in scenarios, you want to drive an app install on iOS through Connected TV, IDFA wouldn’t be your primary use of attribution.
 You’d most likely use a series of fingerprinting logic, deep linking or probabilistic methods to verify that install as there are multiple touches within that user journey.

 Q: If you were putting together a mobile marketing strategy post iOS14’s launch, how would you combat this update?